xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-typescript.md

 export type IcfSegment = GenericIcf<number>
 ```

-For more on Generics in TypeScript See the [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/generics.html)
+For more on Generics in TypeScript See the [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/generics.html).

+TypeScript supports many Generic types like `Record` and `ArrayLike`.
+See [lib.es5.d.ts](https://github.com/microsoft/TypeScript/blob/master/lib/lib.es5.d.ts) for a complete listing.

+#### Class

+In the previous section, we saw that both `interface` and `class` can be used to create generic types.
 But this begs the question: what's the difference between `interface` and `class`?

-#### Class

 In object oriented programming, a class is a blueprint with properties and methods from which we can create objects.
 An interface is a collection of properties and methods.